periareon/req-compile/README.rst

 Specifying source of distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Qer supports obtaining python distributions from multiple sources, each of which can be specified more than once.
+Req-Compile supports obtaining python distributions from multiple sources, each of which can be specified more than once.
 The following sources
 can be specified, resolved in the same order (e.g. source takes precedence over index-url):

 * ``--solution``